Connecting Moms for Healthy Babies

 A group-based program in East Austin is empowering mothers to better care for their children — and themselves.

 In East Austin, mothers gather with their babies to celebrate one of early parenthood’s most important milestones: the first birthday.
 There’s cake.
 Music.
 Decorations.
 The party looks like any other … except these babies will receive a physical exam and their 12-month vaccinations along with their birthday gifts.

-At CommUnityCare’s East Austin Health Center, a federally qualified health clinic serving low-income women and children of Central Texas, faculty in the Dell Medical School Department of Pediatrics residency program run CenteringParenting — a group-focused approach to well-child care.
+At CommUnityCare’s East Austin Health Center, a federally qualified health clinic serving women and children of Central Texas who have low income, faculty in the Dell Medical School Department of Pediatrics residency program run CenteringParenting — a group-focused approach to well-child care.
 Six to 10 pairs of mothers and babies with birthdays within weeks of each other attend 10 checkups together during the children’s first three years of life.

 While providing babies with the standard exams and vaccines delivered in a traditional clinic, the program builds supportive communities of women who educate and empower one another as they experience the ups and downs of motherhood.

 “Through the CenteringParenting program, I’ve met many women like me, whose goals are to be the best mothers and wives possible,” says Maria, a repeat participant who asked that her last name not be used.